puppetlabs/ref_arch_setup/README.md

 RefArchSetup can perform the PE installation with a local or remote primary master.

 #### Specifying a local primary master
-To perform the PE installation on the same host where RefArchSetup is run, specify `--primary-master=localhost`
+To perform the PE installation on the same host where RefArchSetup is run, specify `--primary-master=localhost`.

 #### Specifying a remote primary master
-To perform the PE installation on a remote host, specify `--primary-master=my.remote.master` If a remote host is specified it must be accessible to Bolt; see the [Bolt Options](#bolt-options) section for more information.
+To perform the PE installation on a remote host, specify `--primary-master=my.remote.master`.
+If a remote host is specified it must be accessible to Bolt; see the [Bolt Options](#bolt-options) section for more information.

 ### --pe-tarball
 Specifying a PE tarball is optional, but if the option is specified it will override the `--pe-version` option.

 #### Specifying a tarball URL
-To install PE using a tarball URL, specify `--pe-tarball=https://my.host.tarball.tar.gz`
+To install PE using a tarball URL, specify `--pe-tarball=https://my.host.tarball.tar.gz`.

 #### Specifying a tarball path
 To install PE using a tarball on a local or remote filesystem, specify `--pe-tarball=/path/to/tarball.tar.gz`.